fronteers/fronteers-conference/_input/tickets.md

 order: 5
 ---

-## The conference is canceled

-If you already bought a ticket: thank you for your support.
-Sadly we weren't able to fulfill our part of the deal.
-We will refund you the price of your ticket as soon as possible.

-The information below is only there for archive reasons.

 ### Member discount

 Members of the Fronteers association are entitled to a discount.
 Members who want to purchase a discounted ticket must already be a member when ticket sales are first announced and will receive a voucher code by email.
 If you order tickets for multiple people at once, you will need to collect voucher codes from those of you who are members and use all their codes in the ordering process.